 Five elements that allow you to sustain a culture of honor.

 Honor cannot exist without structure and order.
 We need morality and truth to determine what is honorable and what is not.
-Sadly, we live in a world in conflict over a myriad of world views present today.
+Sadly, we live in a conflict over a myriad of world views today.
 That’s why we must consider God and the standard set forth by His Word to be the authority that guides our lives.

 God, no one else, sets your worth and value.
 We need self-worth and value to be able to give and receive honor.
 Without understanding your inherent value and worth, one can feel that to honor another is to take away from self.
 In Ephesians 6:10-11, we learn about the whole armor of God.
 This armor worn by God’s children helps us to walk with integrity and set ourselves apart as citizens of God’s Kingdom so that we can Honor others without feeling depleted; this is critically important

 We need the wisdom to discern who to honor and how to do it.
 Honor is a behavior that recognizes, celebrates, and even rewards someone, especially for their unique differences.
 Godly wisdom will help us to discern who and how to give and receive honor in a God-pleasing way.

 Realize the value of other people, even if their differences conflict with your personality.
 You can still honor them by “putting weight” on their unique difference in your life.
 Throughout the Scriptures, God typically answers prayers through other people.
 People matter!
 Honor allows you to keep those relationships through forbearance when you don’t see maturity in areas where growth is needed.
 Without honor, doors that God has opened through relationships will close unnecessarily.
 Forbearance is not a pain; it establishes the character of Christ in our lives, which is incredible.